LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D2-MoreDevEnv_Modules_AndMore.md

 ## Production vs. Development Builds

+In lab 7:

+- CSS is extracted from JS files and bundled into separate CSS files.
-The main difference in lab 7 is using the local dev json-store instead of the one running on a web server.
+- Possible use: the local dev json-store could be used automatically instead of the one running on a web server.